 Our History: From City Roots to the Suburbs

 Meadowbrook’s roots began at Bushnell Congregational Church in Detroit.
 The imposing structure near the corner of Southfield and Grand River once boasted thousands of members and a Sunday school enrollment of 1,500.
-Following the 1967 Detroit riots, the church formed a study committee to consider moving the church to the northwestern suburbs.
+The church formed a study committee in the late 1960s to consider moving the church to the northwestern suburbs.

 In the early 1980s, a group of about 60 Bushnell members began meeting at Novi’s Village Oaks School and then in New School Church in Northville’s Mill Race Historical Village.